UNICT-DMI/Telegram-SpottedDMI-Bot/README.md

   api_id: id of the telegram app used for testing
   remote:  whether you want to test the remote database, the local one or both
   session: session of the telegram app used for testing
-  tag: tag of the telegram bot used for testing.
+  bot_tag: tag of the telegram bot used for testing.
 Include the '@' character
   token: token for the telegram bot used for testing
+  #... all the tags above.
+They will be overwritten when testing

 token: token of the telegram bot
 bot_tag: tag of the telegram bot